3dgie/AMD-Vi/README.md

     }

 The above code solves the lack of BusMaster capability on AMD IOMMU by writing interrupts directly to system address space

+Lastly, the Platform device issue was solved by affiliating x86 MSI route

 _And may be something else I forgot ?_